Alpha Phi: History

 In September 1872, Martha Foote, Clara Sittser, and Kate Hogoboom invited others to a meeting to discuss forming a women's fraternity at Syracuse University in Syracuse, New York.
 Alpha Phi was founded on September 18, 1872.
-Alpha Phi's founding members were, Clara Bradley (Burdette), Florence Chidester (Lukens), Martha Foote (Crow), Ida Gilbert (Houghton), Elizabeth Grace (Hubbell), Kate Hogoboom (Gilbert), Rena Michaels (Atchinson), Louise Shepherd (Hancock), and Clara Sittser (Williams).
+Alpha Phi's founding members were, Clara Bradley (Burdette), Florence Chidester (Lukens), Martha Foote (Crow), Ida Gilbert (Houghton), Elizabeth Grace (Hubbell), Jane Higham, Kate Hogoboom (Gilbert), Rena Michaels (Atchinson), Louise Shepherd (Hancock), and Clara Sittser (Williams).

 Four founders of Alpha Phi, reunited at a national convention in 1922: Clara Bradley Burdette, Jane Sara Higham, Louise Shepard Hancock, and Clara Sittser Williams.

 Alph Phi was the fourth Greek-letter organization founded for women, and the first women's fraternity founded in the northeast.
-Alpha Phi considers itself a women's fraternity because its founding date predates the invention of the word "sorority".It was formed "on the principles of the promotion of character growth; unity of feeling, sisterly affection, and social communion among the members."
+Alpha Phi considers itself a women's fraternity because its founding date predates the invention of the word "sorority".
+It was formed "on the principles of the promotion of character growth; unity of feeling, sisterly affection, and social communion among the members."
 Michaels was selected as its first president.

 The fraternity initially met at its member's homes.
 Later, it had a chapter room over Sager and Grave's carpet store on Salina Street for six years.
 It rented a suite of rooms in the Onondaga County Savings Bank Building from 1878 to 1884.
 In 1884, the fraternity rented a house; it decided to build a chapter house at the end of that year.

 The Alpha chapter of Alpha Iota purchased a lot at 17 University Place in May 1886.
 With the member's fathers serving as a board of trustees, the fraternity secured a loan to build a chapter house.
 When the sorority moved into its chapter house in November 1886, it became the first women's fraternity or sorority to own its own chapter house.